AshleyJKnapp/CMPM120-StoryGraph-Game/README.md

-# StoryGraphTool
+# StoryGraph-Game

-An exercise in building data-driven game design
+A small game made with the StoryGraphTool https://github.com/rndmcnlly/StoryGraphTool

 ## Activity Instructions